 You must complete the FAFSA each year, and meet the priority deadline dates as well as the federal eligibility requirements.

 How do I apply for a student loan?

-I did an Entrance Counseling Exam and MPN for my loan, but it is still showing up as needed under my student requirements.
+I did an Electronic Entrance Counseling and MPN for my loan, but it is still showing up as needed under my student requirements.